cyberconcepts/loops/xmlrpc/README.txt

 In addition we can get a list of all types and all predicates available:

   >>> sorted(t['name'] for t in xrf.getConceptTypes())
-  [u'domain', u'file', u'image', u'predicate', u'textdocument', u'type']
+  [u'domain', u'file', u'predicate', u'query', u'textdocument', u'type']
   >>> sorted(t['name'] for t in xrf.getPredicates())
   [u'hasType', u'standard']